 - High Dependency Units (HDU) - provide patients with specialist support for their illness, following surgery or Injury, or as part of their recovery as a 'step down' from ICU.

-In addition, both the Royal Victoria Infirmary and the Freeman Hospital each have areas of particular expertise in critical care.
+Both the Royal Victoria Infirmary and the Freeman Hospital also have areas of particular expertise in critical care.

-Find out more about our specialist intensive care and high dependency facilities here.
+Find out more about our specialist intensive care and high dependency facilities.